helm/helm-www/content/zh/docs/helm/helm_template.md

       --validate                     validate your manifests against the Kubernetes cluster you are currently pointing at.
 This is the same validation performed on an install
   -f, --values strings               specify values in a YAML file or a URL (can specify multiple)
-      --verify                       verify the package before using it --version string               specify the exact chart version to use.
+      --verify                       verify the package before using it --version string               specify a version constraint for the chart version to use.
+This constraint can be a specific tag (e.g. 1.1.1) or it may reference a valid range (e.g. ^2.0.0).
 If this is not specified, the latest version is used
       --wait                         if set, will wait until all Pods, PVCs, Services, and minimum number of Pods of a Deployment, StatefulSet, or ReplicaSet are in a ready state before marking the release as successful.
 It will wait for as long as --timeout
       --wait-for-jobs                if set and --wait enabled, will wait until all Jobs have been completed before marking the release as successful.
 It will wait for as long as --timeout
 ```